BRochelleFisher/BRochelleFisher.github.io/_pages/samples-cl-tech.md

      The full text discussed SSD devices and feed caching technology.
 We guess that "type" meant hardware and configuration.

+     > Controlled versions:

-     > Controlled version: The storage you use can have an impact.`OR`your storage hardware and algorithm can impact Product`OR`storage hardware can impact Product
+   > The storage you use can have an impact.

+   > your storage hardware and algorithm can impact Product

+   > storage hardware can impact Product